ActiveState/pythonselect/README.rst

 Roadmap
 =======

-Even though this tool is MacOSX-only at the moment, we plan to expand support for Windows and Linux.
+Although pythonselect is currently MacOSX-only, Windows and Linux support is in the roadmap.